 Also bear in mind that the bigger savings are available if you stay during peak season for a whole week rather than just a couple of days in the middle of winter.

 Anyway, for those who want to see more detail, we’ve done a comparison based on facilities, price, convenience, cost of travel and customer reviews.
+You're welcome.

 Which gets the best reviews?
 Center Parks UK or Center Parcs Europe

 CenterParcs Europe is much more inconsistent, with reviews ranging from 3/5 to 4/5 on TripAdvisor.
-Six Center Parcs Europe sites received comparable reviews to Center Parcs UK:

-Sure, there are many more Center Parcs in Europe but for the purposes of comparison I think it’s more useful to just look at these six - plus Les Villages Nature Paris which is a Center Parcs very near to Disneyland Paris (3/5 on TripAdvisor, 3.9/5 on Google, 7.7 on Booking.com) It’s worth noting that some of the Center Parcs Europe sites were once Sunparks or Landal Greenparks and have been rebranded as Center Parcs.
-The UK Center Parcs were all built for the brand (as far as I’m aware) so that may explain the consistency. |
+It’s worth noting that some of the Center Parcs Europe sites were once Sunparks or Landal Greenparks and have been rebranded as Center Parcs.
+The UK Center Parcs were all built for the brand (as far as I’m aware) so that may explain the consistency.

 Is CenterParcs Europe cheaper than Center Parcs UK?

-However, as we all know though, some companies use discounts to lure you in to feel you’re getting a deal so you need to look at what you’re actually getting rather than what you’re supposedly saving.
+As we all know though, some companies use discounts to lure you in to feel you’re getting a deal so you need to look at what you’re actually getting rather than what you’re supposedly saving.

 It’s worth noting that we looked for the cheapest accommodation available.
 We initially started trying to compare different types of accommodation but the whole thing turned into a great big confusing mess…

-However, as we all know though, some companies use discounts to lure you in to feel you’re getting a deal so you need to look at what you’re actually getting rather than what you’re supposedly saving.
+As we all know though, some companies use discounts to lure you in to feel you’re getting a deal so you need to look at what you’re actually getting rather than what you’re supposedly saving.

 It’s worth noting that we looked for the cheapest accommodation available.
 We initially started trying to compare different types of accommodation but the whole thing turned into a great big confusing mess…